5 Stocks That Could Double in 2020

 Also of note: coronavirus could actually be a win for Beyond Meat.
 On Twitter (NYSE:TWTR), the hashtag #NoMeat_NoCoronavirus has been trending on and off over the past few weeks.
 Thus, the outbreak appears to have at least some potential to accelerate the already red-hot plant-based meat consumption trend.

-All in all, then, the fundamentals supporting BYND stock remain supportive of this stock continuing to push higher.
+All in all, then, the fundamentals supporting BYND stock remain broadly healthy.

 The Numbers: My long-term Beyond Meat model pegs the company’s 2030 earnings per share potential at $15.
 Based on a consumer staples sector average around 20-times forward multiple and a 10% annual discount rate, that equates to a 2020 price target for Beyond Meat stock of nearly $130.